Abhash297/Loan-Application-Intelligence-System/MODEL_CHOICE_ANALYSIS.md

 ## Conclusion

-### ✅ **XGBoost was an EXCELLENT choice**
+### **XGBoost**

 **Reasons:**
-1. ✅ Achieved F1 = 0.93 (far exceeds 0.75 requirement)
+1. Achieved F1 = 0.93 (far exceeds 0.75 requirement)
-2. ✅ Handles imbalanced classes well
+2. Handles imbalanced classes well
-3. ✅ Captures feature interactions automatically
+3. Captures feature interactions automatically
-4. ✅ Industry standard for this task
+4. Industry standard for this task
-5. ✅ Good balance of performance and interpretability
+5. Good balance of performance and interpretability
-6. ✅ No overfitting (train/test gap < 0.001)
+6. No overfitting (train/test gap < 0.001)

-**Could you have done better?**
+**Future Improvements?**
 - Maybe 1-2% with LightGBM or ensemble
 - But 0.93 F1 is already excellent
 - Diminishing returns not worth the complexity

-**Bottom line:** XGBoost was the right choice.
-No need to change.